lightbend/reactive-cli/README.md

 ## Releasing

-Consult the _Platform Tooling Release Process_ document in Google Drive.
+Consult the _Lightbend Orchestration for Kubernetes_ document in Google Drive.

 ## Maintenance